Lunavi

 Lunavi, formerly Green House Data, is a data center and managed services provider headquartered in Cheyenne, Wyoming, United States.

-Cheyenne is home to a campus with 45,000 square feet of data center space, as well as administrative and technical support offices.
-The company has additional data center locations in Washington, Colorado, Oregon, Georgia, Texas, New Jersey, and New York, with sales and marketing offices in Laramie and in Denver, Colorado.
+Cheyenne is home to a campus with 45,000 square feet of data center space, and administrative and technical support offices.
+The company has additional data center locations in Washington, Colorado, Oregon, Georgia, Texas, New Jersey, and New York, with sales and marketing offices in Laramie and Denver, Colorado.
 As of 2019, the company also operates an IT consulting focused office in Toronto, Ontario.

 History

-Founders started the process of retrofitting a former office building to provision 3000 square feet of colocation space.
-By March 2012, Green House Data expanded its Cheyenne facility, added cloud hosting products, and expanded its operations to the west coast.
-In December 2013, an east coast expansion was announced, and by August 2013, the company had broken ground on a new facility in Cheyenne.
-The second Cheyenne location officially opened on July 30, 2014.
-In September 2014, 1547 Critical Systems Realty and Green House Data announced that the company would be an anchor tenant in a redevelopment at 1 Ramland Road in Orangeburg, New York.
+Green House Data was founded in 2007 as a colocation and cloud hosting provider.
+The company was co-founded by Shawn Mills and Cortney Thompson.

 In April 2015, the company acquired FiberCloud, a Seattle, Washington-based provider of colocation, cloud hosting, and other data center services.
-With this acquisition, Green House Data added three data centers in Washington state, as well as nearly 20 employees and several hundred customers.
+With this acquisition, Green House Data added three data centers in Washington state, along with nearly 20 employees and several hundred customers.

 In April 2017, the company acquired Cirracore, a cloud-focused infrastructure provider based in Atlanta, Georgia.
 In November 2017, the company acquired Ajubeo, a cloud hosting service provider based in Denver.

-Green House Data announced a merger via acquisition of Infront Consulting Group in May 2018.
+In May 2018, Green House Data announced a merger via acquisition of Infront Consulting Group.
+In 2020, Green House Data rebranded itself as Lunavi.

-In 2020, the company rebranded itself from Green House Data to Lunavi.
+In 2025, Lunavi launched an AI digital test to detect early Alzheimer's.
+Lunavi created the digital tool along with i-Function, a Florida-based digital tool developing company.
+The test takes fifteen minutes and is then analyzed by clinicians.

 Sustainable energy

-As a whole, the data center industry has been highly criticized for heavy electrical use, and in recent years has actively tried to reduce power consumption by improving facility design and increasing server virtualization.
-In 2013, Green House Data was part of EPA's "Leadership Club" for sustainable power purchases.
+In 2013, Green House Data was part the of EPA's "Leadership Club" for sustainable power purchases.

-Beginning in 2014, Green House Data was the first company to participate in WyoRECs, the first renewable energy credit program based out of Wyoming.
+Beginning in 2014, Green House Data was the first company to participate in WyoRECs, the first renewable energy credit program based in Wyoming.

 In April 2015, Green House Data joined the EPA's Top 30 Tech & Telecom list of the largest green power users, retiring over 8 million kilowatt-hours (kWh) of green power annually.
 By 2017, the company moved up 5 places on the list, retiring 20,270,000 kWhs.